Tuesday, October 20, 2009

 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers" Romans 8:28-29 (NIV).

 God doesn't make sinful things "happen."
-The God of Christianity is not a puppetmaster who continually arranges each thing that happens to us for his own mysterious reasons.
+The God of Christianity is not a puppetmaster who continually arranges everything that happens to us for selfish, mysterious reasons.
 He occasionally directly intervenes in the events of history [such as when he made Balaam's donkey talk (Numbers 22:5-7) or when He parted the Red Sea for the trapped Israelites (Exodus 14:15-31)].
 But for the most part, God's interventions are about transforming individual believers more into the likeness of Jesus Christ.
 His gentle whisper is heard.
 His leading as a trustworthy Shepherd is followed.
 His commands are obeyed.
 His Word is kept close in the heart.
 His grace is received.
 His love is cherished.
 And a life is transformed into a shining light that can influence others positively.

 Look for God's comforting presence.
 He didn't perpetrate abuse against you for unfathomable good reasons.
 Granted, He decided not to intervene, but it was because He knew He could redeem the situation with your willing cooperation.
 He knows He can help you and heal you.
-He knows that what the enemy meant for evil, our loving Lord will transform into something good, something redeemed, something that will reflect the glory of His Son.
+He knows what the enemy meant for evil, and our loving Lord will transform into something good, something redeemed, something that will reflect the glory of His Son.

 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers" Romans 8:28-29 (NIV).